Practical Strategies to Differentiate Your Math Instruction

 Specifically Designed for Classroom Teachers, Title I Staff, Special Education Staff, Math Specialists, Administrators, and Other Educators Teaching Math in Grades K 2

-- Practical, timesaving strategies for planning, organizing, implementing, and managing guided math groups in your classroom
+- Practical, timesaving strategies for more efficiently planning, organizing, implementing, and managing guided math groups in your classroom

 - Innovative, hands-on, interactive small group activities that meet the diverse needs of your students and increase their understanding and proficiency in math